secuditor/secuditor-free/README.md

 # Secuditor Free

 Diagnostic and forensic security tool for Windows endpoints and networks, features a friendly GUI.<br>
-The software Designed to identify vulnerabilities, improve security awareness, it suites for both personal and organizational use.
+The software effectively identifies vulnerabilities, improve security awareness, it suites for both personal and organizational use.

 ### Latest release available: [2.0.0](https://github.com/secuditor/secuditor-free/releases/download/2.0.0/SecuditorFree_2.0.0.zip)